raghumalgi08881/AssignmentPrototype/README.md

 Other Supporting Modules or Packages: api module : For Supporting Retrofit Module
 model: contains all the POJO objects used in the application

+**Improvements to be made to the app in the next version:**
+1.Use RxJava
+2.To Start converting the code to kotlin to leverage several advantages of kotlin